Two Reasons to Swarm

 But there is a broader reason why bees swarm, beyond simply needing more space.

-When we think of bee reproduction, we think about the queen laying eggs, the eggs emerging as adult bees and so on.
+When we think of bee reproduction, we think about the queen laying eggs, the adult bees emerging from eggs and so on.
 This represents reproduction at the level of the individual bee.

 When bees swarm, a single colony becomes two.
 This can be considered reproduction at the colony level and it is an essential element of the way bees live and survive.